scmstorz/serverless-gemini-chatbot/README.md

 # serverless-gemini-chatbot - A Client-Side Vertex AI Chatbot
 A chatbot running with JS on the browser-client-side using a Google Cloud Run Function as proxy to Vertex AI (Gemini).

+IMPORTANT: Read the security information at the end of this README!

 ## 💬 Short Description

 This is a chatbot that runs entirely in the user's browser (client-side) using JavaScript.
 It communicates with Google Cloud's Vertex AI API (Gemini model) via a server-side proxy function running on Google Cloud Run.